-ABS TRACT i
+ABS STRACT i

-ТАВ SLE OF CONTENTS ii
+TAB BLE OF CONTENTS ii

 LIST OF TABLES iii

 LIST OF FIGURES iii

+LIST OF ABBREVIATIONS iv

 I. INTRODUCTION 1

-١١. THE INDONESIAN PRIMARY AND SECONDARY EDUCATION SYSTEM: A BRIEF OVERVIEW 2
+II.
+THE INDONESIAN PRIMARY AND SECONDARY EDUCATION SYSTEM: A BRIEF OVERVIEW 2

 III.
 NUMERACY AND LITERACY IN INDONESIA 4

 IV.
-EDUCATION POLICIES AND THEIR IMPACTS ON LEARNING OUTCOMES 7

-4.1 A Brief Review of the Correlates of Student Learning Outcomes 7
+EDUCATION POLICIES AND THEIR IMPACTS ON LEARNING OUTCOMES 4.1 A Brief Review of the Correlates of Student Learning Outcomes 7 7

-4.2 Major Education Policies in Indonesia since 2004 9
+4.2 Major Education Policies in Indonesia Since 2004 9

-V. CONCLUSION 13
+٧. CONCLUSION 13

-LIST OF REFERENCES
+LIST OF REFERENCES 14